Josh Hodson

-Josh Hodson (born 15 June 2000) is an English professional rugby league footballer who plays as a or for Sheffield Eagles in the RFL Championship.
+Josh Hodson (born 15 June 2000) is an English professional rugby league footballer who plays as a or for the Sheffield Eagles in the RFL Championship.

 He has previously played for Castleford Tigers in the Super League, and for London Broncos and Batley Bulldogs in the Championship.
 He has spent time on loan at Widnes Vikings in the Championship.

 Background

 Hodson was born in Newport, Shropshire, England.